cycle20/EZCancerTarget/index.md

-### project scancer
+### EZCancerTarget

-[scancer - Target INPUT table](https://docs.google.com/spreadsheets/d/1oQtWxPJASB-WfwqnyBJr3woXmv03bu3iSzIrKyK2-t8/) - the easiest way to provide input dataset to ```scancer``` workflow and start it on GitHub.
+[EZCancerTarget - Target INPUT table](https://docs.google.com/spreadsheets/d/1oQtWxPJASB-WfwqnyBJr3woXmv03bu3iSzIrKyK2-t8/) - the easiest way to provide input dataset to ```EZCancerTarget``` workflow and start it on GitHub.

 Its access requires
 * a Google account,